leahs02/J124-final/README.md

 Through exploratory analysis on the CDC’s data collected during the 2018 survey or something, I will illustrate the impact of the opioid crisis in America, contemplate its influences, and outline the current policies being implemented to handle it.

+# What are Opioids?

+**Opioids** is an all ecompassing term referring to natural, semi - synthetic, and synthetic opioids. _Opiates_ are natural opioids, which are directly derived the extremely addictive latex of the seeds of the Papaver Somniferu, or opium poppies.
+Examples include heroin, morphine and codeine.
+Synthetic opiods are chemically made with examples including tramadol and fentanyl.
+Semi-synthetic opiods land in a grey area in between, kind of like GMOs.
+Heroin is an example of a semi-synthetic opioid because it is made from morphine, an opiate, but has been chemically processed.
+Other examples of semi-synthetic opioids include oxycodone, hydrocodone, hydromorphone, and oxymorphone.

+--> Analysis of NCBI graph on the potencies of different drugs: i think that this would be a helpful visual for readers to understand how serious drugs can be and poisonous drugs can be.

+--> analysis on the CDC OD data: i can group the data by the type of opioid it is (but that will probably just tell me that synthetic kills at a higher rate and isnt that cool so idk

 # Analysis
+## Changes in Opioid Related Death Rates

 I begin my analysis by looking at some general trends of opioid related deaths in the past few decades.